Introduction:

 But since it's inside a

-block, Python doesn't crash.
-Instead, it jumps to theexcept
+tryblock, Python doesn't crash.
+Instead, it jumps to theexceptblock. -

 The message